 43. Understand The Components

-If you don’t understand the component parts, you’ll have no chance at understanding the whole.
+If you don’t understand the component parts, you’ll have no chance of understanding the whole.

 Pause what you’re trying to do, and spend time zooming in on those little details, getting comfortable with anything you don’t properly understand.